Can a subpoena be used as a disguised form of discovery?

 Can a subpoena issued in a civil proceeding be quashed?
 (Newfoundland and Labrador, Canada)

-What is the standard of review of a decision by a tribunal?
+What is the standard of review in the context of a child protection matter?
 (Newfoundland and Labrador, Canada)

 X